AngeliqueMarachev/around-express/README.md

-# Project 12: Around The U.S. - back end
+# Project 13: Around The U.S. - back end

 ### Overview
-An introduction to working with Node.js & Express, this project focussed on back-end data management.
+An introduction to REST API.

 ### Technologies
 - Node.js
 - Express.js
 - Postman
+- MongoDB
+- Mongoose

 ### Technquies
-- Built an API sever using Node.js and Express.js.
+- Built a RESTful API sever using MondgoDB and Mongoose.
 - Routing to send or recieve data.
 - Use of fs to read data.